 In this drive mode, the Outlander PHEV uses its full complement of available resources:

-1) The gasoline engine drives the front wheels; the front axle features a built-in clutch that switches the system to Parallel Drive Mode mainly for engine-powered travel at high speeds/steady-state cruise.
+1) The gasoline engine drives the front wheels; the front axle features a built-in clutch that switches the system to Parallel Drive Mode mainly for engine-powered travel at high speeds/steady-highway cruise.

 2) The two electric motors positioned at the front and rear operate seamlessly when additional power is required, such as driving uphill.

-3) The gasoline-powered engine/generator – while operating the Outlander PHEV at sufficient speed – will feed any excess energy (electricity) back into the lithium-ion drive battery pack.
+3) The gasoline-powered engine/generator – while operating the Outlander PHEV at sufficient speed – will feed any excess energy back into the lithium-ion battery pack.

 Driver Selected Modes

-In this driver-activated mode, the Outlander PHEV automatically conserves the current state of charge within the lithium-ion drive battery pack by operating the Outlander PHEV in hybrid mode (note: Battery Save Mode will only operate once the lithium-ion drive battery pack's energy level falls below 90 per cent full).
-For example, engaging the Battery Save Mode would allow the Outlander PHEV to be driven on the highway with the engine/generator activated, where gasoline engines are more efficient, in order to maintain a higher level of battery charge; it could then be deactivated, allowing the Outlander PHEV to be driven through a urban areas in EV mode where electric motors are more efficient.
+In this driver-activated mode, the Outlander PHEV automatically conserves the current state of charge within the lithium-ion drive battery pack by operating the Outlander PHEV in hybrid mode (note: Battery Save Mode only operates once the lithium-ion drive battery pack's level falls below 90 per cent full).
+For example, engaging the Battery Save Mode would allow the Outlander PHEV to be driven on the highway (where gasoline engines are more efficient) with the engine/generator activated, in order to maintain a higher battery charge; it could then be deactivated, allowing the Outlander PHEV to be driven in urban areas in EV mode where electric motors are more efficient.

 The Outlander PHEV features a driver-activated "ECO Mode" switch that reduces both fuel and electricity usage for increased efficiency simply with the touch of the button.